Mekky-47/khitity/README.md

-# 🎓 Giyas.AI - AI-Powered Study Planner
+# 🎓 Khitity - AI-Powered Study Planner

 A comprehensive Flutter application with a Node.js backend that provides intelligent study planning, mood analysis, and AI-powered study assistance.